bytedance/Sa2VA/projects/sasasa2va/README.md

 |  🥈 Transsion  | 64.65 |[📜 arXiv](https://arxiv.org/abs/2509.15546) |
 |  🥉 dytino | 64.14 |   [📜 arXiv](https://arxiv.org/abs/2509.19082) |

+Please check out the full report of the challenge [here](https://arxiv.org/abs/2510.11063?).

 ### Our report video in ICCV 2025 has been released!

 ⬇️ Please click the teaser to watch the video.